mkrevuelta/Sorting/doc/en/BigOhNotation.md

 In general, with **N** cities we have **N×(N-1)×(N-2)×...×1** permutations, that is, **N!** (**N** "factorial").
 With 62 cities we have 62! = 31469973260387937525653122354950764088012280797258232192163168247821107200000000000000 permutations.
 This number is so huge that we'll express it in scientific notation: 62! ≈ 3'15×10<sup>85</sup>.
 This amount is greater than the estimated number of particles contained in the whole observable universe!

 It should be clear by now that this algorithm is insanely slow.
-So slow that it is only practical to sort a few dozens of elements.
+So slow that it isn't even practical for sorting a few dozens of elements.
 A good programmer must be trained to reach this conclusion at first sight, without needing to implement and execute the algorithm.

+## Time

+The previous algorithm makes up to **N!×(N-1)** comparisons in order to sort **N** cities.
+It also needs to execute other small operations, but the total number will be proportional to **N!×(N-1)** in any case.
+If it needs in addition some fixed amount of time at the beginning or at the end, we will ignore them.
+We will also disregard any constant factor that multiplies the total time.
+We are not interested in computing the exact time for any specific **N**.
+We are interested in the long term evolution as **N** grows.
+Therefore, we will simply say that it requires a maximum time proportional to **N!×(N-1)**.

+It's worth to mention that the previous algorithm would make only **N-1** comparisons in the best case, that is, when the first permutation evaluated happened to be the desired ordering.

+We will also analyse the average case.
+In the previous algorithm, supposing that every permutation has the same probability of being the desired ordering, the average case will require half the time of the worst case.
+Since this is a constant factor, we will disregard it.
+We will consider that the execution time of the average case and the execution time of the worst case belong in the same category.

 **To be continued...**